zbmed-semtec/zbmed-semtec.github.io/README.md

 # Developer Documentation

-This documentation provides an overview of the Python code used to convert metadata JSON files from the /metadata directory into Markdown files under the /docs directory, with each file placed in a subfolder named after the original file.
-The metadata is represented as tables in the generated Markdown files.
+This documentation provides an overview of the Python code used to convert metadata JSON files from subfolders under the /metadata directory into Markdown files under the /docs directory, Each Markdown file is named after the original subfolder in the /metadata directory.
+The content of these new Markdown files is created by appending the content of each JSON file that was previously located in the subfolder.
+The metadata is presented as tables for each JSON file in the new generated Markdown files.

 ## Getting Started